ajbanjara/Wireshark/Thrift.md

 The handling of thrift enumerations is similar to any enumeration in Wireshark, the only constraint is to associate them with `i32` integers.

-The example will use the following .thrift definition file:
+The example will use the following definition:
 ```c
 enum nearly_boolean {
   true,